Profit on Ad Spend (PoAS)

 Demand generation

-• Content Marketing: Creating valuable content that addresses customer needs and interests is a cornerstone of demand generation.
-This can include blog posts, whitepapers, webinars, and social media content.
+• Content Marketing: Creating and distributing valuable, relevant content is the cornerstone of demand generation.
+This may include blog posts, guides, webinars, case studies, whitepapers, or videos that inform and engage target audiences.

-For example, a software company might use a combination of educational blog content, free webinars, and email marketing campaigns to build interest and credibility in their product over time.
+For example, a software company might use a mix of educational blog content, free webinars, targeted LinkedIn campaigns, and email nurturing sequences to build awareness, credibility, and trust — ultimately generating demand for its product over time.

 Tone of voice